rkshnikhil/terraform-examples/README.md

 # Project Title

+Terraform examples repo to help community to learn terraform quickly.

-Terraform examples repo.
-Its a personal repo and doesn't resonates with any organization i have worked with.
+Disclaimer - Its a personal repo and doesn't resonates with any organization I worked with.

 ## Getting Started